Expertise (6)

 Biography

-Erin Baker is a nationally-known expert on wind energy who has advised policymakers how to make decisions on energy technology in the face of climate change.
+Erin Baker is a nationally-known expert on wind energy who has advised policymakers about making decisions on energy technology in the face of climate change.

 Video